enspour/webrtc-lineup/docs/GettingStarted.md

 4. Initialize prisma.

-- Run postgresql in docker. **Start to run this command in base folder of project.**
+- Run postgresql in docker. **Start to run this command in root folder of project.**

 ``` bash
 docker run --rm \